NIkhil-hk/Assignments/README.md

-# To run the website visit
+# To run the assignment visit

 https://restaverse-reviews.vercel.app/